A Simpler Self-reduction Algorithm for Matroid Path-width: Algorithmic Consequences

-\subparagraph{Abstract matroids.} Besides its simplicity, our Algorithm~\ref{alg:main} has another important theoretical advantage over the constructive algorithm of~\cite{jko16}.
-While \cite{jko16} directly compute with points and subspaces in a finite projective geometry, and it does not seem possible to extend their approach to infinite projective geometries or abstract matroids, we can easily adapt our algorithm to work even with {\em abstract matroids} given by a rank oracle (although our algorithm also directly worked with the points of a subspace $\Sigma$, that was only for convenience and clarity, and could be rather easily replaced by an abstract handling).
+\paragraph{Abstract matroids} Besides its simplicity, our Algorithm~\ref{alg:main} has another theoretical advantage over the constructive algorithm of~\cite{jko16j}.
+While the authors of \cite{jko16j} directly compute with points and subspaces in a finite projective geometry, and it does not seem possible to extend their approach to infinite projective geometries or abstract matroids, we can easily adapt our algorithm to work even with {\em abstract matroids} given by a rank oracle (although our algorithm also directly worked with the points of a subspace $\Sigma$, that was only for convenience and clarity, and could be rather easily replaced by an abstract handling).

 In this respect we mention the algorithm of Nagamochi~\cite{nag12} which computes an optimal path-decomposition for an arbitrary submodular function (and hence including the case of a matroid given by a rank oracle).
-Moreover, the algorithm~\cite{nag12} is self-contained in the sense that it does not call an external decision subroutine (as we are going to do here).
-Though, its runtime is of order $\OO(n^{f(t)})$ where $t$ is the path-width (complexity class XP) while we aim for an FPT algorithm, that is with runtime of order $\OO(f(t)\cdot n^c)$.
+Though, its runtime is of order $\OO(n^{f(t)})$ where $t$ is the path-width (complexity class XP) while we aim for an FPT algorithm.